aws-samples/aws-serverless-workshops/CrossRegion/4_Testing/README.md

 # Testing failover

 It is one thing to configure failover but to have real confidence in our setup, we need to test it.
-In this module we will artifically break our primary region and observe our failover in action.
+In this module we will artificially break our primary region and observe our failover in action.

 To demonstrate this we will replicate a scenario where a developer